 Petals on a wet, black bough.

 One hundred and forty characters (including spaces and punctuation) makes for a long line of poetry.

 Robert Frost would have gone over by only 3 characters if he had tweeted:

 Whose woods these are I think I know.
 His house is in the village though; He will not see me stopping here to watch his woods fill up with snow

 In this shortened month, our new prompt asks you for poems composed of tweets.
-By this we mean "stanzas" of 140 characters that can stand alone.
+By this, we mean "stanzas" of 140 characters that can stand alone.
 You can thematically thread together as many as you wish though, so your poem can be as short as 140 characters and as long as 140 X ?
 Line lengths are your choice, but stanza length is 140 characters.
 (If you use Twitter, you might want to compose there as it counts your characters automatically.)

-To make thing more interesting for readers, we are asking you to make the topic of your poem sex.
+To make things more interesting for readers, we are asking you to make the topic of your poem sex.
 Of course, that means that the serious and the not-so-serious side of the topic is fair game.

 Submissions due October 4, 2015